pmelchior/usrp-sciprog/day4/running_hydro_sims/1-setting-up-adroit.md

 - using `myadroit` and a Web interface.
 You need to be on campus or use a VPN connection.
 In your browser, connect to [myadroit.princeton.edu](https://myadroit.princeton.edu/pun/sys/dashboard).
 Go to the menu **Clusters** and choose the option **_Adroit Cluster Shell Access** [you can also click here](https://myadroit.princeton.edu/pun/sys/shell/ssh/adroit).

 In both case, you shoud be now in a Terminal window on `adroit`.
-You need to get familiar with the Linux operating system and the corresponding languqge called `bash`.
+You need to get familiar with the Linux operating system and the corresponding language called `bash`.
 A few basic commands are listed here:

 | Command | Examples | Description |
 | :----------- | :----------- | :----------- |